 Ravenous for your daily dose of concrete?
 I know I was when I visited recently opened café Storerooms No. 3 in Mong Kok.
 The design space is housed in a sketchy, inconspicuous building on Sai Yeung Choi Street South among the fishball vendors, street performers and singing old folks on the road.
-Finding it was not unlike my journey to find Mum’s Not Home‘s entrance – in fact, it’d probably be harder for the Hong Kong newbie overwhelmed by the densest district of the already-dense city.
-But no fear, I had trusty Google Maps by my side (although it has betrayed me numerous times)!
+Finding it was not unlike my journey to find Mum’s Not Home‘s entrance.
+But no fear, I had trusty Google Maps by my side to fight through the densest street of Hong Kong!

 Storerooms No. 1

 Take an extra flight of stairs up to the fourth floor of the same building as its café counterpart to find the OG, Storerooms No. 1.
 Their motto is “we sell beautiful things” and this was proven a hundred percent true when I took a look at the items they had up for sale.